cmhem3/COPD_Walking_Linear_Regression_RStudio/README.md

 **SUMMARY:**

 Of all three models, I would choose the multi-linear regression model based on a lower p-value and a better adjusted R-squared value.
 As well, it is useful to model both predictor variables separately, prior to putting them in a multi-regression model; this helps to understand the individual effects on walking prior to comparing combined effects.
+Clearly, improving FVC can enhance walking distance, so having patients with COPD perform Respiratory Therapy exercsies may benefit their condition management.
 Finally, in any regression model, it is warranted that al variables must be carefully selected to ensure clear results.
 For example, it is not advised to include both FVC and FEV1 within the same model, as both are measures of pulmonary health.
 If two predictor variables are very similar and included in the model, issues of collinearity arise.
 This is when there is difficulty accurately assessing or understanding results of the model.
 FVC and Age are not highly similar, and thus make for good additions to a multiple regression model.

 **REFERENCES:**
 Coursera. (n.d.).
 Statistical Analysis with R for Public Health.
 Retrieved February 2nd, 2020, from https://www.coursera.org/specializations/statistical-analysis-r-public-health?msockid=0a8de113eef36e56141cf5d6ef7f6f10